Executive Director, 85°East

 Program Founder, 85°East

 Nimesh Ghimire is currently based in Washington DC, where he works at Ashoka, a global organization that identifies and invests in leading social entrepreneurs.
-As Renewal Manager for its Changemaker Campus program, Nimesh is responsible for designing, iterating and implementing the process of institutional re-commitment to social innovation education for over 37 colleges and universities in Ashoka’s network.
+As Renewal Manager for its Changemaker Campus program, Nimesh is responsible for designing, iterating and implementing the process of institutional re-commitment to social innovation education for over 40 colleges and universities (from 9 countries) in Ashoka’s network.
 He was deeply involved in experimenting with – and learning from – grassroots engagement and innovation models during his undergraduate years, having co-led the design and implementation of two Innovation Labs in rural Nepal – a collaboration and resource space for community members to come together to design their own solutions to pressing local challenges, supported by MIT and USAID.
 Nimesh recently served as part of Oxfam Novib’s expert committee to identify and validate models to set up rural hubs in poor, traditional, and climate change affected areas for economic empowerment, with particular focus on enabling young women to be thriving entrepreneurs by ensuring safe mobility, access to finance, and mentorship.
 A member of the British Council’s Global Changemakers network, he also worked as part of World Economic Forum’s Global Agenda Council on Next Generation, providing youth voice and perspective to issues pertinent to the next generation.
 In 2009, Nimesh was selected as one of Asia-Pacific’s 100 most promising young social entrepreneurs by FYSE, a Hong-kong based foundation.

 Nimesh graduated with a degree in Economics from Swarthmore College, where he was a Periclean Scholar.